Constantine Hangerli: Early life and investiture

 As a Phanariote, Hangerli claimed heritage from the Byzantine family of the Palaiologos.
 He was married to Doamna Roxana, who survived his death.
 According to one account, the surname Hangerli (Hanjeri) had been assigned to one of his ancestors by Sultan Mehmed IV, after allegedly saving his life by curing him of a potentially fatal illness.
 The name was based on the word handjer, which was indicative of closeness to the Sultan's person.
 The Hangerlis were related to other high-ranking Greek families, including the Ypsilantis and the Mourousis.

 After serving as Dragoman of the Fleet, Constantine surprised foreign diplomats through his appointment to the throne in Bucharest, in competition with the much more prestigious Alexander Ypsilantis.
 He probably owed this rise to the influence of his friend and former associate, Kapudan Pasha Husein Küçük: the latter had been dispatched to quell the rebellion of Osman Pazvantoğlu in Rumelia, and requested that Wallachia be made secure through the investiture of a trustworthy prince.

-Hangerli reached Bucharest on 4 January 1798, breaking with local custom by entering the city area through Podul Mogoşoaiei, instead of Calea Şerban Vodă.
+Hangerli reached Bucharest on 4 January 1798, breaking with local custom by entering the city area through Podul Mogoșoaiei, instead of Calea Șerban Vodă.
 Bucharesters believed this to be a bad omen, indicative of an "unwise rule".
-Like all Phanariotes, he stopped at Văcăreşti Monastery to prepare for the official inauguration.
+Like all Phanariotes, he stopped at Văcărești Monastery to prepare for the official inauguration.
 For unknown reasons, he stayed there for more than a month, before temporarily settling in the Saint Sava Monastery, where he remained until Curtea Nouă was completely repaired.